Skip to main content

 A license file can either be provided on infrastructure level as a Kubernetes Secret or at runtime by uploading it with a Flowable user with appropriate permissions in the Flowable UI.

 Both approaches have their benefits and drawbacks.
-By default, the Flowable Helm char will search for a license secret.
+By default, the Flowable Helm chart will search for a license secret.

 License Secret